-When we think about fans of comics, movies, or celebrities, the really hardcore ones are those that give themselves names.
+When we think about fans of comics, movies, or celebrities, the really loyal ones are those that give themselves names.

 For instance, fans of Lord of the Rings are called Ringers, and Star Trek fans call themselves Trekkies.

 What a great marketing strategy, leveraging the love of other brands to benefit your own.
 Not a bad way to not only secure your first customers but also entice them to come back again and again.

 Back in 2009, James Lillis made his clothes from his kitchen, with a sewing machine he got from selling his CD player.

 Fast forward five years and Black Milk Clothing is now a multi-million dollar company, with factories churning out 2000 pairs of tights every day to keep up with orders all over the world.